renarsvilnis/fiware-object-storage-ge/README.md

 Finds and deletes a container in the config specified region.

 > **To delete a container it must be empty** else will recieve an Error.
-> <br>By specifying force the library will fetch and delete all objects in the container and then delete the container.
+> <br/>By specifying force the library will fetch and delete all objects in the container and then delete the container.

 > 🔥**USE WITH CAUTION**🔥
-> <br>There is no such transaction on the delete operation.
+> <br/>There is no such transaction on the delete operation.
 If any error occurs while deleting objects, previously deleted objects can't be restored.

 ```javascript